xdmtk/i3-theme-manager/README.md

 For certain theme components like wallpaper setters and terminal emulators, `i3-theme-manager` currently only supports selected programs, but will soon support more in the future.

-**NOTE**: This project is pretty dead ( and a bit bloated from my personal dotfile packages ), so I most likely won't be fixing bugs for a while ( and I'm sure they're present ), so if you find any, I would welcome and appreciate any pull requests.
+**NOTE**: This project is pretty dead, so I most likely won't be fixing bugs very frequently ( and I'm sure there are bugs present ), so if you find any, I would welcome and appreciate any pull requests.

 ### Getting Started